 1 Ude-garami2 Ude-hishigi-juji-gatame3 Ude-hishigi-ude-gatame4 Ude-hishigi-hiza-gatame5 Ude-hishigi-waki-gatame6 Ude-hishigi-hara-gatame7 Ude-hishigi-ashi-gatame8 Ude-hishigi-te-gatame9 Ude-hishigi-sankaku-gatame10 Ashi-garami* a prohibited waza

 It helps to know some Japanese to understand the technique names.
 Once you get a basic grasp of body parts then the Japanese name begins to make sense.

 Te = handAshi = footHiza = kneeSode = sleeveUde = armEri = collarKoshi = hipGuruma = wheelMae = forwardsYoko = sidewaysUshiro = backwards

-To end this Ultimate Guide to Every Judo Technique here are our top five technical resources to be used both by judoka learning skills and coaches teaching them.
+To end this Ultimate Guide to Every Judo Technique here are our top five technical resources for judoka and coaches.